Hey, Bloggers and Creative Entrepreneurs!

 - “Leave a comment”

 - “Swipe up” if you’re in an Instagram story and you’ve got over 10k followers

 Since IGTV is still a very new app (remember, it’s a standalone app that has to be downloaded onto your phone separately), there is less competition in the space.

-All video is vertical, making it different from YouTube.
+All video is vertical or square, making it different from YouTube.
 Also, you can’t shoot video for it in the IGTV app.
 You have to upload it separately.

 Verified accounts can add videos that are up to one hour in length.
 Everyone else can add videos of up to 10 minutes.

 If you are good at video, start uploading your content to IGTV today to get a head start.

 But if you’re uncertain, read our review of IGTV below.